-We checked which Nevada sweepstakes casinos still work for you — and well, that list is super short.
+We checked which Nevada sweepstakes casinos work for you in 2026.
+And well, that list is super short.
 State law (NRS § 463 and § 465) says that if gameplay leads to any real-world value, it’s gambling.
 And without a Nevada license, that makes the site ineligible by default.

-Doesn’t matter if the sweepstakes game’s free.
-If there’s any reward involved, those two boxes need to be ticked.
+It doesn’t matter if a casino game is offered for free.
+If there’s any kind of reward involved, those two boxes need to be ticked.

 Nevada doesn’t treat sweepstakes casinos as a separate category.
 If there’s a chance to win something valuable — even if the game is free to enter — state law treats it as gambling.